 Within ten (10) business days after the Notice to Proceed, and prior to the CONSULTANT beginning work, the CONSULTANT shall submit a detailed Project activity / event schedule to the DEPARTMENT.
 The schedule must indicate all required submittals, critical path activities, and key project milestones / activity codes.
 When applicable, the CONSULTANT Project Manager will receive a Statewide Acceleration and Transformation (SWAT) preliminary Project schedule from the DEPARTMENT Project Manager during the Notice to Proceed meeting.
 The Project schedule shall contain at a minimum, the following information for each schedule activity: project FPID, project description, FDOT activity id with correct Project Schedule Management (PSM) codes, activity description, original duration, remaining duration, start date, finish date, activity percent complete and total float.
 Only two open-ended activities (the first and the last) are allowed.
 The project schedule must include a column displaying each activity's Predecessor and Successor.
 The schedule must be based on the DEPARTMENT's expected production date and must be approved by the DEPARTMENT.
+The anticipated date for final approval of the Environmental Document is 01/06/2026.
 The schedule must be based upon consideration of the Project's environmental issues (social, cultural, natural and physical resources) and regulatory requirements, and in coordination with the DEPARTMENT's District Environmental Management Office (DEMO).

 The schedule must be accompanied by an anticipated payout and fiscal progress curve.
-For the purpose of scheduling, the CONSULTANT shall allow for a review period of at least 30 days for each draft technical report or memorandum submitted for District reviews.
+For the purpose of scheduling, the CONSULTANT shall allow for a review period of at least 20 days for each draft technical report or memorandum submitted for District reviews.